joielechong/iso-country-flags-svg-collection/README.md

 ## License / Info

 The country flag icons in this repository were collected from Wikipedia Commons project during the [EUHackathon 2011](http://www.euhackathon.eu/).
 We did not find an up to date free collection of SVG vector graphics icons during the hack marathon.
-So we decided to build up this collection and share it with future EUHackathoners.
+So we decided to build up this collection and share it here with future EUHackathoners and the Internet.

 Most of the country flag icons are licensed under the [Public Domain](http://en.wikipedia.org/wiki/Public_domain).